solidarychain/solidarychain-development-monorepo/NOTES.md

 $ npx hurl invoke ${CHAINCODE_NAME} person_getAll
 ```

-done, everything is working has expected and we have a `@solidary-network/common-cc` package implemented.
+done, everything is working has expected and we have a `@solidary-chain/common-cc` package implemented.

-if we check couchdb `1-100-103` person, we can check that is using type `"type": "network.solidary.convector.person"` that comes from our constants in our `@solidary-network/common-cc`, proving that it gets its value from `@solidary-network/common-cc`, believe me, if it won't wont find `@solidary-network/common-cc` it crash.....simple
+if we check couchdb `1-100-103` person, we can check that is using type `"type": "com.chain.solidary.model.person"` that comes from our constants in our `@solidary-chain/common-cc`, proving that it gets its value from `@solidary-chain/common-cc`, believe me, if it won't wont find `@solidary-chain/common-cc` it crash.....simple

 for future changes in chaincode, upgrade it with above command